ecoinvent/ecoinvent-topology/docs/index.rst

 Version 2.5 (Ecoinvent 3.10)
 ++++++++++++++++++++++++++++

+Updated to Natural Earth data version 5.1.1.

+Completely rewritten pipeline and scripts using only the province-level Natural Earth data.
+By not needing to reconcile province and country borders, processing time is reduced from hours to minutes.

 * Indian states of ``Dadra and Nagar Haveli`` and ``Daman and Diu`` were `merged in 2020 <https://en.wikipedia.org/wiki/Dadra_and_Nagar_Haveli_and_Daman_and_Diu>`__ to ``Dadra and Nagar Haveli and Daman and Diu``.
+* Indian state of ``Orissa`` was renamed to ``Odisha`` in 2011 - we include that change in 2023.
 * Changed ``Turkey`` to ``Türkiye``, and ``Europe, without Russia and Turkey`` to ``Europe, without Russia and Türkiye``.
+* Adapted NERC regions as SPP and FRCC were both dissolved.
+See `the source repo <https://github.com/ecoinvent/nerc-regions>`__ for more information.
+* Add regional Chinese electricity grids.
+* Restored ``Brazil, South-eastern and Mid-western grid``.
+* Changed short names for Australian states.

 Version 2.4 (ecoinvent 3.7)
 +++++++++++++++++++++++++++